 Multiple areas of 3D styling by selecting them, then going to the 3D Styling Properties section and clicking .

-All 3D styling, by clicking Select All, then Clear.
+All 3D styling, by going to the Advanced section and clicking .
+A menu is displayed.
+Click Clear Styling.
 All the styling is cleared.

 The 3D styling tools horizontal contextual menu includes several options to help you with your styling, as detailed in the following table.